ptwiddle/MAS439-Commutative-Algebra/notes.md

 This page contains links to the lecture notes for the course.

-A running pdf of the lecture notes here.
+[Notes from last year's course](../MAS439LastYear.pdf).
+The plan is to follow these fairly closely, with some minor changes.
+I will try to alert you to any larger changes.

-In addition, each day of lecture will have its own blogpost page.
+Each day of lecture will have its own blogpost page.
 This should be handy to read on mobile devices, and will have a comment thread to ask questions and further discuss the material.

 {% for lecture in site.lecturenotes %}
- - <a href="{{ lecture.url | prepend:site.baseurl }}"> {{ lecture.title }}</a>  Date {{ lecture.date }}
+ - <a href="{{ lecture.url | prepend:site.baseurl }}"> {{ lecture.title }}</a>
 {% endfor %}